opooladz/Survey-of-Second-Order-Optimizers/README.md

   - [ ] What are the tradeoffs
   - [ ] Show on different datasets
   - [ ] Show different tasks

+ - [ ] Questions:
+      - [ ] Can we compare Hessian-Free and LBFGS since they do multiple iterations per-teration?
+      - [ ] Do we count failed iterations as iterations?
+      - [ ] How can we compare with the multiple iterations per step in HF and LBFGS

 Yiming: